sunvc/NoLet/docs/en/encryption.md

 # What is Push Encryption

 Push encryption is a method to protect notification content.
-It uses a custom key to encrypt and decrypt data when sending and receiving.<br>This way, the content cannot be accessed or leaked by the NoLet server or Apple APNs during transmission.
+It uses a custom key to encrypt and decrypt data when sending and receiving.<br>This way, the content cannot be accessed or leaked by the Aero server or Apple APNs during transmission.

 #### Set a Custom Key
 1. Open the app home screen